ErpNetDocs/tech/whats-new/v26-2/accounting/index.md

    - optionally, use **Amount Source Filter** to limit which transfer order lines are included in the posting, for example by **Product Type**
 3. The generated postings can now reflect the distributed amounts per line.

-### 2.Enterprise Companies: Close accounting period
+### 2. Enterprise Companies: Close accounting period

 A new UI function, **Close accounting period**, is now available in the definition of each **Enterprise Company** in both the **Web Client** and the **Desktop Client**.